Skip to main content

 SOC 101: Introduction to Sociology

 In this online sociology class, you will learn how individuals both shape and are shaped by their communities.
 You will learn how individuals both actively impact and are shaped by their communities, and you will explore the formation and persistence of societies that consist of diverse groups of people.
-You will also gain valuable insight into the dynamics of group relationships, including how to effectively interact with others within a group.

 Duration

-Instructor-led (8 weeks)
+Session Based (8 weeks)

 University Credits